gneyal/Elastico/README.md

 Elastico is a __simple__ layer that enables you to use elasticsearch __full__ API.
 The elasticsearch team created this [great API](http://www.elasticsearch.org/guide/) which enables you to do almost anything todays search engines allow you to do.

 __Simple__.
-Elastico is built in a way so your configuration and usage is as simple and streat forward as possible.
+Elastico is built in a way so your configuration and usage is as simple and straightforward as possible.

 __Full__.
 Elastico is built to be transparent, non-blocking, non-opinionated layer between your code to elasticsearch API.
 Meaning Elastico won't force anything about how to index your active records models, neither how to search it.